I have in-depth experience filing my corporate and personal taxes with TurboTax for over 20 years. So I'll show you what version you need.

-Are you comfortable doing your own taxes?
-I've used TurboTax for over 18 years, both for my business and my personal taxes.
-I've come to know all their products, so I can guide you with what's required for your situation.
+I've used TurboTax for over 20 years for my business and personal taxes.
+As a result, I've come to know all their products.
+So I can guide you with what's required for your situation.

-One of the most important things I've discovered when I first started using TurboTax is that I became much more aware of my finances and where my money was going.
+One of the most remarkable things I discovered when I started using TurboTax is that I became much more aware of my finances and where my money was going.

-For many years I had an accountant do my taxes, and I was left in the dark about things I could have been improving financially.
-It wasn't until my accountant retired, and I started using TurboTax, that I discovered important details about my financial situation.
+For many years I had an accountant do my taxes, and I was left in the dark about my finances I could have been improving them if I had been more involved.

 TurboTax Doesn't Miss a Thing

-I found that TurboTax guides me, asking for the required information so that I end up filing my taxes with the correct information in a way that's legally most beneficial to me.
+I found that TurboTax guides me, asking for the required information so that I file my taxes with the correct information in the legally most beneficial way.